Chords + Lyrics | Build Me Up Buttercup

 Verse

-The verse steps outside the key, introducing bVIIx, moving C – G – Bb – F – C – F. You could also see this as a “climbing to the V chord” motion, first in C, then in F.
+The verse steps outside the key, introducing a bVIIx, moving C – G – Bb – F – C – F. You could also interpret this as a “climb to the V chord”, first in C, then in F—an elegant trick that keeps the harmony fresh.

 Bridge